There are a number of advantages to school centred initial teacher training (which is what SCITT stands for)

 First, all the tutors on the course are expert teachers, who still teach in school.
 They know what it is like in the classroom and are up to date with the latest developments in schools, and with learning & teaching.
 Also, a school centred course will maximise the time you spend in school, spending four days a week in school from the very beginning of the course, and throughout your training year.

 Whilst this ensures the practical relevance of your training, we are also very aware of the need for teachers to continually update their professional knowledge.
 Research and development is another one of the core features of a Teaching School; you might want to take a look at the CTSN research journal, which reports how the research of teachers in the CTSN network contributes to the development of our professional knowledge.
 We have very good links with the Chartered College of Teaching, and offer subsidised membership for all our school based mentors, ensuring that they will be able to help you understand the ways in which teachers are always developing their professional knowledge; (all ITT trainees are offered free membership).
-All our trainees are involved in the development of professional knowledge through action research; for the non salaried/bursary trainees this will be part of the PGCE qualification (from 2019), which we are planning to offer, in partnership with the University of Greenwich (subject to validation).
+All our trainees are involved in the development of professional knowledge through action research; for the non salaried/bursary trainees this will be part of the PGCE qualification, which is part of the non -salaried / bursary training course, currently in partnership with the Univeristy of Greenwich.

 Moreover, there is an ongoing relationship with the local school network.
 Each of the lead schools with which we work has its own network of partnership schools, and so a school centred teacher training course has very strong roots in the local school network.
 Around 90% of our trainees go on to work in local schools; this is a very high proportion, showing clearly the benefit to both schools and trainees of close collaboration between schools and the SCITT.
 We are delighted that our network of schools is expanding so that, from 2019, all trainees will have a choice of whether they would prefer to do their core training in either Cambridge or Bury St Edmunds.